MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/tutorials-overview.md

 ---
 author: keno-msft
-description: Describes the third-party tutorials available for converting 3D models for use with Dynamics 365 mixed reality apps ms.author: keno ms.date: 03/20/2020 ms.service: crm-online ms.topic: article
+description: Describes the third-party tutorials available for converting 3D models for use with Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 03/20/2020 ms.service: crm-online ms.topic: article
-title: Overview of self-serve tutorials for converting 3D models for use with Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Overview of self-serve tutorials for converting 3D models for use with Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---